DataDog/terraform-provider-datadog/docs/resources/dashboard.md

 - `is_hidden` (Boolean) The flag for toggling context menu link visibility.
 - `label` (String) The label for the custom link URL.
 - `link` (String) The URL of the custom link.
-- `override_label` (String) The label id that refers to a context menu link item.
-When override_label is provided, the client request omits the label field.
+- `override_label` (String) The label ID that refers to a context menu link item.
+When `override_label` is provided, the client request omits the label field.

 <a id="nestedblock--widget--change_definition--request"></a>